Getting Ready to Treat

 IT’S TOO EXPENSIVE

-Here in Australia, we’re lucky to have high quality services and a health system that supports people living with HIV.
+Here in Australia, we’re lucky to have high-quality services and a health system that supports people living with HIV.
 Sure, some people with HIV are concerned about the cost of treatments, but the cost of medication in Australia is subsidised by the Government.
-Treatment is now free to Australians living in NSW who have a Medicare card.
+Treatment can now be accessed for free for people living with HIV, regardless of if they have Medicare or not.

 I HAVE TOO MANY PILLS EVERY DAY